-Digihost does not self-custody its mined digital currencies.
-The Company holds its mined digital currencies through arm's-length intermediary companies that provide a hosted online wallet to hold these mined digital currencies.
-The Company custodies approximately 10% of its mined digital currencies with bitFlyer USA Inc. ("bitFlyer USA") in San Francisco, CA. bitFlyer USA is a subsidiary of bitFlyer Inc., headquartered in Tokyo, Japan, which operates one of the largest Bitcoin exchanges by volume in the world.
+As at December 31, 2021, Digihost did not self-custody its mined digital currencies.
+The Company held its mined digital currencies through arm's-length intermediary companies that provided a hosted online wallet to hold these mined digital currencies.
+The Company currently custodies approximately 30% of its mined digital currencies with bitFlyer USA Inc. ("bitFlyer USA") in San Francisco, CA. bitFlyer USA is a subsidiary of bitFlyer Inc., headquartered in Tokyo, Japan, which operates one of the largest Bitcoin exchanges by volume in the world.
 The Company uses the wallet services of bitFlyer USA, and bitFlyer USA is responsible for holding/safeguarding mined digital currencies. bitFlyer USA is not a Canadian financial institution or foreign equivalent.
 The Company is not aware of anything with regards to the custodian's operations that would adversely affect the Company's ability to obtain an unqualified audit opinion on its audited financial statements.

-Approximately 80% of the Company's mined digital currencies are held with Enigma Securities Limited ("Enigma").
+As at December 31, 2020, approximately 80% of the Company's mined digital currencies were held with Enigma Securities Limited ("Enigma").
 Enigma is an appointed representative of Makor Securities London Ltd., which is authorized and regulated by the Financial Conduct Authority (625054).
-Enigma is an agency cryptocurrency broker, and does not function as a custodian.
+Enigma is an agency cryptocurrency broker and does not function as a custodian.
 Enigma holds customers' digital assets in its offline vaulted storage system ("Cold Storage").
 Enigma uses multi-signature technology to provide both security against attacks and tolerance for losing access to a key or facility, eliminating single points of failure.
 Enigma also requires multiple signatories and verifications in order to transfer funds out of Cold Storage.
-The Company is not aware of anything with regards to Enigma's operations that would adversely affect the Company's ability to obtain an unqualified audit opinion on its audited financial statements.
+The Company is not aware of anything with regards to Blockfill's operations that would adversely affect the Company's ability to obtain an unqualified audit opinion on its audited financial statements.